wunused/site/content/resources/index.md

 # CTF

-To practice, I participate in Capture the Flag competitions.

 ## Getting Started

 CTF can feel daunting at the beginning.
-This section lists some early learning materials to help get started:
+These can help get started:

 [Blog post by Jaime Lightfoot](https://jaimelightfoot.com/blog/so-you-want-to-ctf-a-beginners-guide/) : Describes what CTFs are, how to get involved, and points to many more